dougramirez/otel-distributed-tracing/README.md

 1. Start the services
 2. Make a call
 3. Add tracing to `bands-api`
-4. Make a call
+4. Add Context Propagation to caller
-5. Add tracing to `reviews-api`
+5. Make a call
-6. Make a call
+6. Add tracing to `reviews-api`
-7. Add Context Propagation to caller
+7. Make a call
-8. Make a call
+8. Debug performance issue
-9. Debug performance issue
+9. Fix bugs
 10. Make a call

 ## Setup